KDE/digikam-doc/batch_queue/queue_settings.rst

 RAW Decoding
 ------------

-This view allows to customize the RAW Import settings for the Batch Queue Manager.
+This tab allows you to customize the RAW Import settings for the Batch Queue Manager.
 Typically these settings are used when a RAW files is present in a Queue.
-To process the file and operate filters, the RAW data needs to be decoded to be loaded in memory in a RGB color space.
+RAW files need to be decoded and loaded into memory in a RGB color space before batch processing the file.
 This setting is only used if **Behavior/RAW Files Loading** is set to **RAW Decoding**.

-All the details of these settings is described in the **RAW Import** section from :ref:`the Image Editor configuration <setup_rawdefault>`.
+The **RAW Import** section of :ref:`the Image Editor configuration <setup_rawdefault>` provides a detailed description of these settings.

 .. figure:: images/bqm_queue_settings_raw.webp
     :alt: